MLOps-essi-upc/MLOps-braint/README.md

     │                         the creator's initials, and a short `-` delimited description, e.g.
     │                         `1.0-jqp-initial-data-exploration`.
     │
-    ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
-    │
-    ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
-    │   └── figures        <- Generated graphics and figures to be used in reporting │
     ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
     │                         generated with `pip freeze > requirements.txt`
     │
-    ├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported ├── src                <- Source code for use in this project.
+    ├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported │
+    ├── src                <- Source code for use in this project.
-    │   ├── __init__.py    <- Makes src a Python module
+    │   ├── BrainTumorClassifier.py    <- Python Class which other scripts use
     │   │
-    │   ├── data           <- Scripts to download or generate data │   │   └── make_dataset.py
+    │   ├── data.py        <- Scripts to download or generate data
     │   │
-    │   ├── features       <- Scripts to turn raw data into features for modeling │   │   └── build_features.py
+    │   ├── train.py       <- Scripts to turn raw data into features for modeling
     │   │
-    │   ├── models         <- Scripts to train models and then use trained models to make │   │   │                 predictions
+    │   ├── evaluate.py    <- Scripts to train models and then use trained models to make predictions │   │
-    │   │   ├── predict_model.py
-    │   │   └── train_model.py
-    │   │
     │   └── visualization  <- Scripts to create exploratory and results oriented visualizations │       └── visualize.py